 One in four hand soaps – 19 of 75 – contains the two preservatives (MCI and MI).
 These preservatives are allergenic and they are among the most frequent causes of allergy regarding preservatives.
 Soaps containing these preservatives also fail the test.

 The Danish Consumer Council THINK Chemicals’ review also shows, that perfume, fragrances and plant extract is common in hand soaps.

 56 of the hand soaps contained these substances, which are common causes of allergy.

 Hand soaps, which contain perfume or fragrance but no other unwanted substances, receive an average marking in the test.

-19 hand soaps received a ‘Green rating’ which is the best choice in the test.
+19 hand soaps received a ‘A-rating’ which is the best choice in the test.
 All of these products do not contain unwanted substances.